Technology and Distance Learning News

 Contact your Regional Adult Education Network (RAEN) for more information on some of the newest technology tools that are available.

-SMART (Skills to Make Adults Ready to Succeed) is an online curriculum for students with a reading grade level of 4-7.
-Write SMART will be ready July 1st for the beginning of program year 2016-2017 followed shortly thereafter by the publication of Math SMART.
+SMART (Skills to Make Adults Ready to Succeed) is an online multimedia platform Math and Writing curriculum.
+Write SMART is designed for students with a reading grade level equivalent of 4 and above; Math SMART is designed for students with a reading/math grade level equivalent of 4-6.
 This curriculum may be used in both traditional and distance learning delivery modalities.
 Teachers will be able to create a class, track student progress, generate reports, and communicate with the student through the Moodle platform.
 In Write SMART, students move through lessons building their writing skills while using an online course management system that encourages word processing proficiency.
 Also available in hard copy are documents in pdf format for each lesson and quiz.
 Students at a higher academic level may benefit from Write SMART as well.
 Please contact your RAEN Director regarding training.

 Online HSE Prep

 The Kentucky Educational Television (KET) GED Connection video/workbook series has been replaced with FastForward, which is an online portal designed to prepare students for the HSE exam.
 KET will provide NYS a discounted price of $45 per reusable seat license.
 Based on national high school standards, the program provides review and practice in math, language arts, science and social studies.
 It focuses on computer skills students will need to take the TASC online.
 Foundational e-books are included in the curriculum including: Writing Basics and Reading Basics.
 A pre-test is provided to identify the weakest skills and customize a recommended course of study.
 Additional assessments for teacher use are embedded in the curriculum.
 Teachers can use FastForward to manage and track student progress using the included online tools.
 Student reports are available to track seat time and time on task for each topic and activity.
 There are several other online programs that assist students in preparation for the HSE exam.
 A workgroup will be set up to review these curriculum.